 In fact, my life is incomplete without passion, without the overwhelming angst felt while standing in the wings just before going on stage that all disappears the moment you step out in front of the audience.
 And just like that quote says, the feeling of performing feels like a dream.
-I don't remember what it's like to sit backstage waiting to hear your stage call over the loudspeaker.
-I don't remember what the dressing room smells like when there's hundreds of cans of hairspray going off every few seconds.
-I don't remember the dimly lit backstage area full of dancers going over steps in their head or on their feet.
-I don't remember the feeling of being on stage, with stage lights glaring in your face so that you're unable to see the audience, yet they are able to see every inch of you.
-I don't remember.
+I sometimes forget what it's like to sit backstage waiting to hear your stage call over the loudspeaker.
+Or what the dressing room smells like when there's hundreds of cans of hairspray going off every few seconds.
+Or the dimly lit backstage area full of dancers going over steps in their head or on their feet.
+Or the feeling of being on stage, with stage lights glaring in your face so that you're unable to see the audience, yet they are able to see every inch of you.

 Adjusting to this new life is hard.
 So often I find myself feeling like I am not living life to the fullest.
 Yes, I don't have to be at the studio till past 9pm every night, and I don't need to wake up at 6am to start my day.
 Rather, my only commitments are a few hours of classes every day at uni, where I am struggling to get through a degree I don't love.
 I haven't found a new passion, and I doubt I will ever find something that lights me up the same way dance used to.
 I haven't found a purpose, and I'm meant to be graduating with a Bachelor's degree in eight short months.